cockroachdb/vendored/cloud.google.com/go/README.md

 $ go get -u cloud.google.com/go/...
 ```

-**NOTE:** These packages are under development, and may occasionally make
+**NOTE:** Some of these packages are under development, and may occasionally
-backwards-incompatible changes.
+make backwards-incompatible changes.

 **NOTE:** Github repo is a mirror of [https://code.googlesource.com/gocloud](https://code.googlesource.com/gocloud).